frasnym/learn-flutter-great-places-app/README.md

-# Shop App
+# Great Places App

-Learning Flutter by Building Shop App
+Learning Flutter by Building Great Places App

 ## What We Learn